-A new complaint hotline has been established for consumers grappling with issues of Los Angeles mortgage loan modifications and Los Angeles foreclosure.
+A new complaint hotline has been established for consumers grappling with issues of Woodland Hills mortgage loan modifications and Woodland Hills foreclosure.

-Our Los Angeles bankruptcy attorneys specialize in helping you regain control of your finances.
+Our Woodland Hills bankruptcy attorneys specialize in helping you regain control of your finances.
 Consulting with an experienced attorney can help you transition to a brighter financial future.

 We are encouraged‚ however‚ that the federal government is taking some steps to address that unresponsive and negligent banking and credit institutions are a huge part of what landed our country as a whole in the precarious financial situation in which it now finds itself.
 And that seems to be part of what this hotline is about.

 It is a way for consumers to fight back when your mortgage lender has refused to work with you when you needed a loan modification or when your provider switched you to a more expensive home loan than what you originally signed up for.

 The Consumer Financial Protection Bureau’s home mortgage complaint and dispute resolution hotline hasn’t gotten much press since it went live at the beginning of December.
 And that’s because the bureau itself has wanted to keep it quiet‚ knowing that making it widely known would create a tidal wave of complaints‚ which might have the effect of overwhelming lenders and making the program less effective.

 The bureau itself was founded in 2010‚ with the goal of serving as a watchdog for consumers in the arenas of home loans‚ banking and financial products.
 There was already a hotline for credit-card inquiries and disputes‚ which started last summer‚ and now the mortgage complaint hotline is up and running.